 Star STEM Ambassador Christian Pagala

 Science in Our Community creates an environment where I believe learning about science is fun.
 I see science as an interesting subject because of all that entails when studying different aspects of the world we live in.
-Science Day 2018 was my first experience working with Science in Our Community as a volunteer, and I immediately grew a fascination at the experience of the activities that were facilitated.
-Children of all ages were moving through the halls, conducting experiments and performing activities that I have never experienced until I got to higher-level science in high school or college.
+Science Day 2018 was my first experience working with Science in Our Community as a volunteer, and I immediately grew a fascination with the experience of the activities that were facilitated.
+Children of all ages were moving through the halls, conducting experiments, and performing activities that I have never experienced until I got to higher-level science in high school or college.
 To take part in a program that brings interest and access to students for a challenging subject, I feel fortunate to take part in administering these fun and worthwhile activities.
 Not just the experiments and the activities, but the people that volunteer and work in this program are dedicated and strive to bring the best experience possible to the forefront of every day of every semester.
-Working with such invoked individuals who treasure science and other STEM subjects fortify my value in what I work to achieve as a teacher.
+Working with such invoked individuals who treasure science and other STEM subjects fortifies my value in what I work to achieve as a teacher.
 I am currently working towards my bachelor’s degree and the events that Science in Our Community host allows me to practice my knowledge of what I am learning, but also use and develop skills that will benefit me, not just as a teacher, but as a professional in their career.
 I assure all those who are undecided on what they want to do, or what career they would like to pursue to give this program a chance to motivate you.

 STEM Ambassadors awarded Greatest Achievement award at the Stan State Student Leadership Awards Ceremony for 2018.